 The ability to quickly determine the stage of the life cycle exerting the greatest influence on population declines is particularly important for the conservation agencies when considering remedial action for species on the lists of conservation concern.

-Analysis of BTO data sets, which has already helped to build these lists, is a key point in several of the UK Government's biodiversity action plans for rapidly declining species.
-Once conservation actions have been initiated, the BTO's Integrated Population Monitoring programme has a further function, because the success of these actions will be measured and assessed by continued BTO monitoring.
+Analysis of BTO and partnership data sets, which has already helped to build these lists, is a key point in several of the UK Government's iodiversity action plans for rapidly declining species.
+Once conservation actions have been initiated, the BTO's Integrated Population Monitoring programme has a further function, because the success of these actions will be measured and assessed by continued monitoring by BTO and partnership surveys.